-If what you see here proves to be useful, be sure to share this page with another business owner who might benefit from it.
+If what you see here proves to be useful, be sure to share this page with someone else who might benefit from it.
 We all make more money when we work together.

-Also, here’s a link to a blog post I wrote that will provide some useful insights to something thinking about starting a business.
+Also, here’s a link to a blog post I wrote that will provide some useful insights to anyone thinking about starting a business.

 The Easy Button